 III – OK, this one requires some logic.
 Yes there are multiple ATM deposits made at the same time each day, but the key element here is the statement that there are 400-500 items total in the daily deposits.
 Very few ATM machines can handle an envelope that thick.
 Therefore your institution’s machines force the customer to split the deposits into multiple envelopes.
 You should not see such a scenario on the exam, but you may encounter it in real life.
 Sometimes, there are conditions that you may assume, that prove to be false and will reverse your view on suspicion.
 All that being said, I would not view this as suspicious.

 IV – OK, a little more real world understanding.
 It is stated that the store operates 24 / 7 and that it makes 3 deposits every calendar day.
 Many multi-shift businesses make it a point to have a deposit made for every shift, so, the three daily deposits would likely not be a case of structuring, but that of a valid business decision.
 Also, just because the bank files the CTRs without the customer’s knowledge, it is not suspicious.
 Indeed, it can and does happen every day in the real world.

 To recap, I and II are suspicious and would most likely have a SAR filed.
 III and IV, as presented, would not require a SAR (in this investigator’s view).

 The ethics component, I believe, was added in 2007.
 At that time, we were sometimes asked to add an ethics spin to the question – often in a “what not to do” manner.
 These are not separate questions; they are simply components of other questions.

 My primary website (http://www.AML-Assassin.com) has unofficial, supplemental study materials.
-There are no similar products available anywhere in the world – a full-length (120 question) practice test and a deck of over 400 flashcards.
-To find out more on these products – or to order them – please follow the above link.
+There are no similar products available anywhere in the world – a full-length (120 question) practice test and a 5 decks of 100 digital flashcards.
+To find out more on these products – or to order them – please click the button below.